Environmental Science: A.S.

 Program Learning Outcomes

-- Define the policies and solutions used by governmental agencies and individuals to respond to environmental issues.
+- Analyze the policies and solutions used by governmental agencies and individuals to respond to environmental issues.

 Our program provides a unique opportunity to explore environmental careers while giving students a strong background in physical and biological sciences with an emphasis on climate change.
 Students in our 7 week format have the opportunity for an immersive, applied learning fieldwork travel semester.
 Study current climate change research from atop Mount Washington, NH, “Home of the World’s Worst Weather” and oceanography and the impact of climate change on coastal ecosystems in sunny Georgetown, South Carolina.